 The fatty tissue of the breasts contains blood vessels, glands, milk ducts, ligaments, lymphatic vessels, and nerves.
 Lymphatic fluid from the breasts move through the lymphatic vessels into a system of glands (lymph nodes) that filter the fluid, removing toxins and other unwanted waste products.

 These lymph nodes are linked with other lymph nodes throughout your body and are an important line of defense against the spread of disease.
 When lymphatic vessels and nodes work less effectively, often due to lack of physical movement or tight clothing (especially a badly fitted bra), your body’s immune system works less well, weakening the body's ability to resist disease.

-Most massage therapists don't massage the breasts, and in some locations aren't legally allowed to do so.
-A massage therapist who does offer the massage should have specialized training, always ask your permission, and only do as much as you are comfortable with.
+Most massage therapists don't offer breast massage therapy, and in some locations are not legally allowed to do so.
+Someone who does massage breasts should have specialized training, always ask your permission, and only do as much as you are comfortable with.
 Touching the nipples is not necessary.

 Massage therapists who want to massage the breasts need good training and clear and appropriate boundaries.
 Here's more information for professionals:

 Self massage is often the best option for women.
-The following video shows one way to self massage your breasts.
+The following video shows how to massage breasts.
 Always be gentle to avoid damaging the ligaments that support the breasts.